Skip to main content

 Introduction

-Voice biometrics is a technology that uses the unique characteristics of a person’s voice to identify or authenticate them.
+Voice Biometrics is a technology that uses the unique characteristics of a person’s voice to identify or authenticate them.

 Use cases